George Orwell: London and Paris

 In early 1928 he moved to Paris.
 He lived in the rue du Pot de Fer, a working class district in the 5th arrondissement.
-His aunt Nellie Limouzin also lived in Paris and gave him social and, when necessary, financial support.
+His aunt Ellen (Nellie) Kate Limouzin also lived in Paris (with the Esperantist Eugène Lanti) and gave him social and, when necessary, financial support.
 He began to write novels, including an early version of Burmese Days, but nothing else survives from that period.
 He was more successful as a journalist and published articles in Monde, a political/literary journal edited by Henri Barbusse (his first article as a professional writer, "La Censure en Angleterre", appeared in that journal on 6 October 1928); G. K.'s Weekly, where his first article to appear in England, "A Farthing Newspaper", was printed on 29 December 1928; and Le Progrès Civique (founded by the left-wing coalition Le Cartel des Gauches).
 Three pieces appeared in successive weeks in Le Progrès Civique: discussing unemployment, a day in the life of a tramp, and the beggars of London, respectively.
 "In one or another of its destructive forms, poverty was to become his obsessive subject—at the heart of almost everything he wrote until Homage to Catalonia."

-He fell seriously ill in February 1929 and was taken to the Hôpital Cochin in the 14th arrondissement, a free hospital where medical students were trained.
-His experiences there were the basis of his essay "How the Poor Die", published in 1946.
-He chose not to identify the hospital, and indeed was deliberately misleading about its location.
+He fell seriously ill in February 1929 and was taken to the Hôpital Cochin, a free hospital where medical students were trained.
+His experiences there were the basis of his essay "How the Poor Die", published in 1946 (though he chose not to identify the hospital).
 Shortly afterwards, he had all his money stolen from his lodging house.
 Whether through necessity or to collect material, he undertook menial jobs such as dishwashing in a fashionable hotel on the rue de Rivoli, which he later described in Down and Out in Paris and London.
 In August 1929, he sent a copy of "The Spike" to John Middleton Murry's New Adelphi magazine in London.
 The magazine was edited by Max Plowman and Sir Richard Rees, and Plowman accepted the work for publication.